The following disability insurance terms are common words and phrases you’ll find in most long term disability policies:

 Part of how “disability” can be defined.
 In this instance, the claimant will be considered disabled if he/she is unable to work in any gainful occupation for which he/she is qualified by education, training or experience.

 This rider increases the insured’s total monthly benefit each year for about five years.
 This rider applies without regard to any changes in health, income or occupation.

-The maximum amount of time the insured may receive benefits for a continuous disability.
-Typical benefit periods are: two years, five years or up to retirement age of 65, 66 or 67.
+The maximum amount of time the insured may receive benefits for a single continuous disability.
+Typical benefit periods are two years, five years or up to retirement age of 65, 66 or 67.

-The amount payable to the insured, based on a percentage of the insured’s income prior to disability.
+The amount payable to the insured, based on a percentage of the insured’s income prior to becoming disabled.
 The benefits are typically limited to an overall maximum amount.

 A disability plan in which both the employer and employee contribute to paying the premium.

 The right of an insured to convert benefits under a group long term disability insurance policy to an individual policy without requiring a physical examination to give proof of insurability.

 Cost of Living Adjustment Rider, or “COLA”:

 An optional benefit that provides for increases in the cost of living during the period of disability.
 Typically this will be either a fixed amount or tied to the CPI (Consumer Price Index).

 The length of time the claimant must be disabled before benefits are payable.
 Also referred to as the “qualifying period” or “waiting period” by some insurance carriers.
 Common waiting periods are three or six months.